Reviews You Can Rely On

 Credit: Amber King

-The Katadyn products and the MSR Guardian offered the most consistent performance overall, with these working best in turbid conditions.
-The Katadyn Pocket performed well after a significant rain storm, producing clean, high-quality drinking water — but we had to be patient at one liter per minute.
-The MSR Hyperflow and MiniWorks EX needed cleaning almost every 4 liters in these tests.
+The Katadyn products and the MSR Guardian offered the most consistent performance in our testing overall, and worked best in turbid conditions.
+After a significant rain storm, the Katadyn Pocket performed well, producing clean, high-quality drinking water — but we had to be patient at one liter per minute.
+In these tests, the MSR Hyperflow and MiniWorks EX needed cleaning almost every 4 liters.
 In our sludge tests, all the pump filters except the MSR Guardian needed to be cleaned out after processing every liter.
 Impressive.

 Gravity Filters